Slaitroc/RicciPaoliGrisoni/DD.md

 Each service will be hosted on its own container being able to run independently on the same or on different machines.
 Containers, in addiction to make the development and deployment easier, also provide a good level of isolation and security.
 The system will be hosted on the cloud and its container based nature allows to easily integrate orchestrator tools to decouple it from the cloud hosting provider and automatically manage scalability, reliability, fault tolerance and global security of the microservices cluster.
+A DMZ can be implemented in this design by placing the Proxy in a dedicated network segment isolated from both the external network and the internal services.
+A firewall between the DMZ and the external network would allow only HTTP/HTTPS traffic to the Proxy, while another firewall between the DMZ and the internal network would restrict traffic to authorized services.
+This setup enhances security by exposing only the Proxy to external access, keeping the Application and Authenticator services, along with the databases, fully protected within the internal network.

 ![NotificationComponent](./Diagrams/DD/Deployment.png)